hardcodes/lmtyas/README.md

 # External dependencies

+## External dependencies - libaries

 An installed `openssl` library is needed on the server side, the header files are needed on your development machine.

+## External dependencies - services

+The following services need to be available for `lmtyas` to work properly:

+- ldap server
+- mail server
+- oidc server (default, but optionally)

 # Compile and install